diegourban/resource-optimizer-api/README.md

 ### Calling the API using Postman

-Import resource optimizer.postman_collection.json on Postman and change the body
+Import "Resource Optimizer API.postman_collection.json" on Postman and change the body.